shardulchavan/BigDataIA-Fall2024-Labs/TapeAgents/README.md

 A comprehensive, structured, granular, semantic-level log of the agent session

 ## Nodes
 Agents are built from Nodes.
 They are the basic atoms of intelligence.
-It can be one LLM call and the processing of the call’s output.
+Node is responsible for making the LLM call and processing of the call’s output.

 Nodes generate new tape entries that we call steps.